brianonn/proxmox-terraform/examples/3.k8s/README.md

 ### Server config

-This example deploys 2 separate groups of 2 larger server VMs and 3 smaller worker VMs on proxmox using the [proxmox terraform module](github.com/brianonn/proxmox-terraform) code from github,
+This example deploys separate groups of 1 larger server VM and 3 smaller worker VMs on proxmox using the [proxmox terraform module](github.com/brianonn/proxmox-terraform) code from github,

 The `main.tf` file is shown below.
 We first initialize the proxmox provider from Telmate then invoke the proxmod-terraform module in two places.
-The first is for creating 2 servers with 4G memory and 4 cores, and the second time is for creating 3 workers, each with 2G of memory and 2 cores.
-This example is useful for deploying control plane and worker VM that can be provisioned for kubernetes.
+The first is for creating servers with 4G memory and 4 cores, and the second time is for creating 3 workers, each with 2G of memory and 2 cores.
+This example is useful for deploying the k8s control plane and worker VMs that can be provisioned for kubernetes.

 ```hcl